OpenShot/openshot-qt/doc/clips.rst

    #   Name                Description
    ==  ==================  ============
    1   Clip 1              A video clip
-   2   Transition          A gradual fade transition between the 2 clips 3   Clip 2              An image clip
+   2   Transition          A gradual fade transition between the 2 clip images (does not affect the audio) 3   Clip 2              An image clip
    ==  ==================  ============